Previous Cleantech Events

 San Francisco, CA

 The Power of Global Partnerships

-The 2012 Cleantech Forum San Francisco will mark the 10th anniversary of Cleantech Forums, the annual gathering of the global clean technology innovation community.
-Our theme this year is “The Power of Global Partnerships,” an exploration of how strategic relationships –between entrepreneurs, corporations and governments – are playing an ever more important role in the future of clean technology.
-While the San Francisco Forum has always been an international event, for the first time we’ll be inviting specific delegations from all over the world including China, Israel and Korea.
+The 2012 Cleantech Forum San Francisco marked the 10th anniversary of Cleantech Forums, the annual gathering of the global clean technology innovation community.
+Our theme in 2012 was “The Power of Global Partnerships,” an exploration of how strategic relationships –between entrepreneurs, corporations and governments – are playing an ever more important role in the future of clean technology.
+While the San Francisco Forum has always been an international event, for the first time we invited specific delegations from all over the world including China, Israel and Korea.

 Seoul, South Korea

 The Korean government and The Cleantech Group joined forces to provide the premier investing event in Korea.
 Held as part of Foreign Investment Week, the Korea PE & VC Cleantech Forum offered global investors the ultimate chance to fully realize the bright potential of investing in a clean Korea.

 From Commodities to Cleantech: Building Canada’s Clean Economy

 Sustainable Development Technology Canada and Cleantech Group joined forces to create a premier one-day executive conference all about Canada’s clean economy.
 SDTC Cleantech Focus Canada was where industry leaders, cleantech visionaries, and corporate executives gathered to get the download on the state of cleantech innovation in Canada, set the agenda for 2012, and make the connections that will drive their businesses forward.

 Beijing, Shanghai and Hong Kong